sequencing/isaac_aligner/src/markdown/manual.md

                                                  will be treated as equal)
     --gapped-mismatches arg (=5)                 Maximum number of mismatches allowed to accept a gapped alignment.
-    -h [ --help ]                                produce help message and exit --help-md                                    produce help message pre-formatted as a markdown file section and exit --ignore-missing-bcls arg (=0)               When set, missing bcl files are treated as all clusters having N bases for the corresponding tile cycle.
+    -h [ --help ]                                produce help message and exit --help-defaults                              produce tab-delimited list of command line options and their default values
+    --help-md                                    produce help message pre-formatted as a markdown file section and exit --ignore-missing-bcls arg (=0)               When set, missing bcl files are treated as all clusters having N bases for the corresponding tile cycle.
 Otherwise, encountering a missing